Volunteer with Marble

 View those efforts and accomplishments, here.

-View photos from our 2015 Habitat for Humanity Build as 25 volunteers from the Marble Collegiate Church community joined Habitat for Humanity to build homes and change lives on Saturday, May 16, 2015 here.
+Learn more about our partnership with Habitat for Humanity and learn more about volunteering with the Marble Collegiate Church community to build homes and change lives here.

 Back to School Drive